Rate this article

 While RPA can be considered the “doer” of tasks, AI is more about the “thinking” and “learning” sides of things.

-AI-enabled RPA software provides a more advanced level of industrial automation and helps scale your enterprise intelligence.
+AI-enabled agents provide a more advanced level of industrial automation and helps scale your enterprise intelligence.
 Once you add automation components to certain routines, you can start identifying more complex tasks that require decision-making, pattern recognition, and adaptation to new scenarios.
 For instance:

 • Procurement: predicting pricing trends, analyzing supplier performance, etc.